Lainbo

 HSBC Card Application Process#

 After scanning the appointment QR code, there will be a Cantonese calling number.
 Fortunately, my friend speaks Cantonese and pushed me into the designated processing room.
-If you don't understand Cantonese, please keep an eye on the electronic calling number board.
+If you don't understand Cantonese, please keep an eye on the electronic calling board.

 "What is the account for?" — I: "I plan to use it for investing in Hong Kong stocks."